fjod/Reinforced-wiki/Testing/Generate-Validation.md

 `GenerateUnitTest` method consumes following parameters:
 - `className`: name of class that will contain validation code
 - `ns`: namespace that will contain the class with validation code
-- `config`: configuration of what checks to embed into resulting validation
+- `config`: which checks will be embedded into resulting validation

-Here is the sample of validation class to be generated for some random business logic:
+Here is the sample of validation class generated for some random business logic:

 ```csharp
 using System;